dr8co/LiteString/README.md

 LiteString is written in C and can be used in both C and C++ projects.

+The current implementation does not support Unicode or multibyte characters.

 ## Features

 - Simple and easy to use